 Thankfully, I saw a local resident who pointed me in the right direction.
 I walked further up a steep rocky trail before seeing the ruins of the former monastery in the distance.

 Construction on Kobayr Monastery first began in 1171, while more was added a century later.
-And the Zakarian family play a major role in this monastery’s history as well.
+And the Zakarian family played a major role in this monastery’s history as well.
 As with Akhtala Monastery, Kobayr, originally an Armenian Apostolic church, was later converted to a Georgian Orthodox one.

 Accordingly, Georgian inscriptions can be seen along some of the walls.